DevOpsCraftsman/CoSMIC/README.md

 - ***I***nformation Hiding / Abstraction
 - ***C***oupling

-They were presented in another order, and without acronym.
+They were presented in different order, and without acronym.
 The acronym was proposed by the `DevOps Craftsman` for the first time on patreon the 7/24/2023.